arindamdawn-zz/tab-and-space/posts/30-days-of-python-27.md

 ## Working with Jupyter Notebooks

-I would like to provide reference to some cool resources to understand the Jupyter Notebook interface, installation guide and its workflow overview.
+I would like to provide a reference to some cool resources to understand the Jupyter Notebook interface, installation guide and its workflow overview.

 - [https://www.youtube.com/watch?v=HW29067qVWk](https://www.youtube.com/watch?v=HW29067qVWk) - Jupyter Notebook Tutorial Video
 - [https://jupyter.readthedocs.io/en/latest/install.html](https://jupyter.readthedocs.io/en/latest/install.html) - Installation guideline (It is recommended to install it using Anaconda toolkit as it comes with a lot of useful tools.)